bertreb/pimatic-sounds/README.md

 }

 ```
 The IP address of the computer the plugin is running on, is automatically detected and used for the media server.
+It must be in the range 192.168.xxx.xxx.
 The supported (but not tested) languages can be found in  [languages](https://github.com/bertreb/pimatic-sounds/blob/master/languages).

 Create a SoundsDevice with the following config